openyurtio/openyurt/docs/proposals/20230706-yurtappconfigurationreplacement.md

 // ConfigMapItem specifies the corresponding containerName and the claimed configMap type ConfigMapItem struct {
-	// ContainerName represents name of the container ContainerName string `json:"containerName"`
+	// ContainerName represents name of the container
+	// in which the ConfigMap will be replaced ContainerName string `json:"containerName"`
 	// ConfigMapSource represents volume name
 	ConfigMapSource string `json:"configMapClaim"`